 The Finest Traditions of My Calling recounts practicing medicine during healthcare reform.
 Reform altered the patient-physician relationship, but you could still find what Hippocrates called the “joy of healing.”

 To help practitioners like me listen better, we put together DSM Pocket Guides: the Pocket Guide to the DSM-5™ Diagnostic Exam, The DSM-5™ Pocket Guide to Child and Adolescent Mental Health, The DSM-5™ Pocket Guide to Elder Mental Health, and The Pocket Guide to the DSM-5-TR™ Diagnostic Exam.

 The Listening Cure

 When your ears are ringing with alarm fatigue, you need music.
 If you don’t have a Maxell UD II 90 mixtape of your own, try these: See all playlists >

 The Reading Cure

 People sometimes confuse psychics and psychiatrists.
 Shrinks can’t read minds; we read books.
-Reading builds our resiliency and ability to form therapeutic alliances.
+A few years ago, I left social media and resumed reading.
+Reading builds resiliency and the ability to form therapeutic alliances.
 Here are some books about doctoring that I have been reading lately.
 See all book reviews >